absqueued/InvertImages/README.md

 - Internet Explorer 10+

 ###CSS filter Support
-As of writing this, Google Chrome supports prefix version of CSS Filters hence this plugin will do nothing instead usage `-webkit-filter:invert(1);` to invert demo imgages.
+At the time of writing this, Google Chrome supports prefix version of CSS Filters hence this plugin will do nothing instead usage `-webkit-filter:invert(1);` to invert demo images.
 You should be doing same.

 ###Demo